Finding Play Therapy Services in Fort Worth

 How Can Parents Maximize Play Therapy Outcomes?

-- Collaboration: Attend monthly treatment plan reviews with the therapist to adjust goals.
+• Collaboration: Participate in monthly treatment reviews with the therapist to adjust goals and ensure alignment with school or medical providers.

 Why Texas Leads in Play Therapy Innovation